-This topic describes continuous deployment of code changes from your local development environment to the Integration environment in Episerver DXC Service.
+This topic describes continuous deployment of code changes from your local development environment to the Integration environment in Episerver DXP.

 When is this applicable?

 Follow this procedure for an existing site running in the Integration environment, to which you want to deploy code updates.
 This can be done incrementally to upgrade your site during the development process, after a first-time deployment.
-See DXC Service self-deployment guide to deploy to Preproduction.
-Contact Episerver to deploy to Production.
+See DXP self-deployment guide.

 You can deploy code changes continuously using either deployment tools for a version controlled source code, or through Visual Studio using the Episerver extensions and publish profiles.
 In both cases you need to contact Episerver before you deploy for the first time, to get the needed deployment integration settings information.